 Despite the receiving usage dropping for backfields as a whole, we already mentioned that overall fantasy scoring remains high for backs and that the positional leverage for top backs still holds a large edge of top wideouts, but the more we move on, those 2017-2018 seasons appear to be the apex of receiving output from backfields.
 The real question is where does this output bottom out?

-There is a good bet to be made that this past season was that point compared to the timeframe we looked at above, but with the increased talent influx at the wide receiver position (with another strong rookie class coming this April) paired with the increased usage of more wideouts in NFL passing games, there is also a good bet to be made that we do not return to those 2017-2018 seasons for backs out of the backfield in the passing game.
+There is a good bet to be made that this past season was that point compared to the timeframe we looked at above, but with the increased talent influx at the wide receiver position (with another strong rookie class coming this April) paired with the increased usage of more wideouts in NFL passing games, and the increase of mobile quarterbacks making their mark, there is also a good bet to be made that we do not return to those 2017-2018 seasons for backs out of the backfield in the passing game.